Nursing Home Costs in 2024

 Cost of Nursing Homes vs. In-Home Care

-In some cases, individuals and families may choose skilled in-home nursing care, which is typically provided by a registered nurse or certified therapist who can administer medication and monitor their vitals regularly.
+Sometimes, individuals and families may choose skilled in-home nursing care, typically provided by a registered nurse or certified therapist who can administer medication and monitor their vitals regularly.
 However, the more intense the medical care required, the more expensive it will be.
-For example, typical homemaker companion services cost about $178 per day, home health aides cost $185 per day, and for a 10-hour workday, a typical registered nurse would make around $400.
-Though, in most cases, these types of services are not needed all day, or even every day.
+For example, typical homemaker companion services cost about $195 per day, home health aides cost $213 per day, and for a 10-hour workday, a typical registered nurse would make around $400.
+Though, in most cases, these services aren’t needed all day or daily.

 Speak With a Senior Living Consultant